jennguyen1/nhuyhoa/_posts/2016-03-19-Bayesian-Modeling.md

 # can be used with broom
 broom::tidy(mod, parameters, intervals, prob)

-# plot model; multiple plotting options available
+# plot model; multiple plotting options available (intervals, rhat, neff, trace)
 plot(mod)

 # posterior sample; can do additional estimates